-My aim is to provide you with the best reviews of some of the best binoculars... not the most.
+My aim is to provide you with the best reviews of some of the best binoculars from the best brands... not the most!

-When deciding which binoculars to test, I try and select good quality, higher specification pairs (Best Binoculars), as these are what I am mostly interested in and I feel it is pointless for me to spend days using, photographing, filming and then writing about a device that I know I would not recommend to anyone.
+When deciding which binoculars to test, I try and select higher specification good quality binoculars as these are what I am mostly interested in and I feel it is pointless for me to spend days using, photographing, filming and then writing about a device that I know I would not recommend to anyone.

 If I test a pair of optics that I think they are rubbish, I will say so.
 It is more likely that rather than being completely bad, they will have certain features that fall short of the mark in my opinion and I will highlight them in my write-up.
 I would also like to point out that I am in now way compensated or influenced by any manufacturer, distributor of supplier to provide a positive review and they are all my own and truthful opinions.

-Below is a selection of my most recent full and in-depth evaluations:
+Below are a selection of my most recent full and in-depth evaluations: